 There are many ways to learn about leadership.
 One we may overlook is stories of great leaders—and sometimes leaders who faltered.
 If great leaders are learners, leadership stories have much to offer.

 Leadership stories can come from anywhere.
-What makes Collins’ work, and that of other notable authors who mine this territory, worth reading is the sheer creativity that goes into uncovering and sharing great stories.
+What makes Collins’s work and that of other notable authors who mine this territory worth reading is the sheer creativity that goes into uncovering and sharing great stories.
 He then artfully connects them to the research that lends credibility to the findings.
-A favorite comes from Collins’ latest book, Great By Choice.
+A favorite comes from Collins’s latest book, Great by Choice.
 This story helps the reader understand how a determined, well-prepared leader makes a difference in the outcome, even when other leaders are experiencing similar circumstances.
 Collins relates the story of Roald Amundsen and Robert Falcon Scott and their near simultaneous expeditions to become the first to reach the South Pole.
 Collins sets up the story with this introduction:

 Amundsen and Scott started their respective journeys for the Pole within days of each other, both facing a roundtrip of more than 1,400 miles into an uncertain and unforgiving environment, where temperatures could easily reach 20˚ below zero even during the summer, made worse by gale-force winds.
 And keep in mind, this was 1911.
 They had no means of modern communication to call back to base camp—no radio, no cellphones, no satellite links—and a rescue would have been highly improbable at the South Pole if they screwed up.
 One leader led his team to victory and safety.
 The other led his team to defeat and death.